warizmy/Insightly.ai-FE/README.md

 ## Deployment

 This project is configured for deployment on Netlify.
 Ensure the `dist` file is present in the publish directory.

-## License

-This project is developed for educational and professional purposes at Universitas Bumigora.
-All rights reserved.